handsomevictor/openai-wrapper-api/readme.md

    format you choose.

-Victor used very simple Flask to build the whole thing, don't hesitate to contact him if you have any questions.
+Victor used very simple Flask to build the whole thing, and it's only for his friends' use and for himself don't hesitate to contact him if you have any questions.